Photo Copyright © Marhaba

 - At iftaar, break your fast with dates or water.
 Eat an odd number of dates (this is sunnah).
 Don't worry: It's fine if neither of these is available.

-- Eat fulfilling food; for the suhoor meal, many people eat foul meddames (which is a kind of bean, called fava beans in English) as it has a stick-to-the-ribs type effect (here is a recipe variation of how it is prepared, but there are MANY ways to make it!).
+- Eat fulfilling food; for the suhoor meal, many people eat foul meddames (which is a kind of bean, called fava beans in English) as it has a stick-to-the-ribs type effect ( of how it is prepared, but there are MANY ways to make it!).
 Another good choice for suhoor would be oatmeal (porridge), eggs or yogurt with fruit.

 - Eat a good balance of all food groups.
 Eat vegetables at each meal and eat fruits at the end of each meal.